Going onstage (www.esplanade.com).

 Chinese musical instruments are classified according to how sound is produced.
 There are four families of instruments:

-Plucked-string: produces sound by plucking the strings on the instrument.
-Common instruments include the pipa, ruan and guzheng.
+Plucked-string: produces sound when the strings on the instrument are plucked.
+Common plucked-string instruments include the pipa, ruan and guzheng.

 3. The stuff that they are made of.

-However, in the past, Chinese instruments were categorised according to the material the instruments were made from such as metal, clay, silk, stone, wood, gourds, bamboo and animals.
+In the past, Chinese instruments were categorised according to the material they were made from, such as metal, clay, silk, stone, wood, gourds, bamboo, or animal materials.

 4. The modern Chinese orchestra is about 100 years old.

 There are many classical pieces that tell audiences a story.
-From depicting a mother’s homesickness and longing for her sons like the classic masterpiece Eighteen Songs of a Nomad Flute 《胡笳十八拍》 to stories of war, like Ambush from Ten Sides 《十面埋伏》 which depicts the Battle of Gaixia in 202 BC between rival kingdoms Chu and Han, music weaves stories old and new.
+From the masterpiece Eighteen Songs of a Nomad Flute《胡笳十八拍》 to stories of war, like Ambush from Ten Sides《十面埋伏》 which depicts the Battle of Gaixia in 202 BC between the rival kingdoms Chu and Han, traditional Chinese music weaves stories old and new.

-Hear the pipa classic performed by the late Liu Dehai, one of the greatest pipa masters and composers of our time.
+Hear the latter performed by the late Liu Dehai, one of the greatest masters and composers of our time.
 Listen to how the instrument conveys the violence, fury and tension of the battle.

 6. Other times, it paints a picture.